gablabc/gablabc.github.io/_posts/2024-11-8-LinearModels.md

 ## Naively Explaining Linear Models

-Imagine using a Linear Model to predict the risk that an bank applicant will default on their loan.
+Imagine using a Linear Model to predict the risk that a bank applicant will default on their loan.
 Assuming the model \\(h(x)\\) returns a high-risk, the applicant \\(x\\) might be entitled to know which characteristics \\(x_i\\) led to said risk.
 That person would be reassured to know that the prediction was impacted by factor under their control (credit-score, salary, etc.) and not on more sensitive information (location, age, race).
 But how do you explain the **importance** of feature \\(x_i\\) toward a specific prediction \\(h(x)\\)?
 It is tempting to use the following definition